Creta5164/fmod-rmmv/README.md

   You can use the event defined in [**`GUID script`**][guids-js].
   If you're not sure what to put in, check out the example below.
   Default is `null`(all events).
-  > Note : If you want to stop the sound from the speaker of
-  > a specific character(like player, event, etc.), check the [Speaker](#64-speaker) section.

 ## [6.4.][toc]
 Speaker